automaate/gen2_wiki_sandbox/middleware/legato/docs/readme.md

 Legato is implemented as a library written in the C programming language.

-Legato is free software and is available to be redistributed and/or modified under the terms of the (software agreement)[https://github.com/Microchip-MPLAB-Harmony/gfx/blob/master/mplab_harmony_license.md).
+Legato is free software and is available to be redistributed and/or modified under the terms of the [software agreement](https://github.com/Microchip-MPLAB-Harmony/gfx/blob/master/mplab_harmony_license.md).

 * [Configuring the library](./usage.md#configuring-the-library)